-Erin Kilmer Neel is the director of Sustainable Business Alliance, based in Oakland.
-Erin recently worked as program officer of One PacificCoast Foundation, helping to build programs and provide strategic direction to one of the country's most innovative and socially responsible financial institutions.
+Erin Kilmer Neel currently serves as Deputy Director and Chief Impact Officer at Benificial State Foundation, where she supports overall Foundation operations and helps to protect, strengthen, measure, and communicate the social and environmental impact of Beneficial State Bank.
+Erin is also Executive Director of the Sustainable Business Alliance of the East Bay.
+Erin previously served as program officer of One PacificCoast Foundation, helping to build programs and provide strategic direction to one of the country's most innovative and socially responsible financial institutions.
 She founded Oakland Grown, Oakland Unwrapped!, and the Oakland Indie Awards to make it more compelling and easier for people to support independent businesses.
 Erin held positions at Oracle Corporation and California Resources and Training, and helped build grassroots eco-tourism operations in Thailand.
 She has a Master of City Planning from MIT, a Master of Education from ASU, and has served on several boards, including AMIBA and the Oakland Merchants Leadership Forum.

 - Launched the Oakland Indie Awards, an Oakland-based social, environmental, community impact business and arts awards program that has steadily grown over six years, bringing awareness of the impact of our spending and banking decisions to thousands of Bay Area residents, making hundreds of business, arts, and community connections, providing new exposure for innovative businesses that are doing well, and helping connect local businesses to capital.